integrative home medical care for baby & mom during the fourth trimester

 Home care is important during this time in a family's life.

-A newborn baby's immune system is unique and particularly susceptible to significant infections.
-Decreasing newborn exposure to illness and germs is important.
+Decreasing illness exposure during this time is important, particularly because a newborn baby's immune system is unique and susceptible to infection.
 Additionally, the mother is healing from delivering a baby, which is one of the most intense physical experiences she will have in her lifetime.
-Going out in the cold, lifting infant carseats, walking up stairs, and sitting in doctor's office waiting rooms are not ideal circumstances for either mother or baby.
+Going out in the cold, lifting infant carseats, walking up stairs, and sitting in medical office waiting rooms are not ideal circumstances for either mother or baby.
 In fact, many cultures and traditions insist that mother and baby stay in their homes for the first several weeks of life.

 Integration of care for mom & baby

-During this time, it is particularly important to have the ability to easily reach your physician.
-Our families have direct access to their provider via phone, text, and email.
+During this time, it is particularly important to have the ability to easily reach your provider.
+Our families have direct access to their provider via email and phone.